SlyCedix/bitburner-typescript-template/README.md

 Press F1 and Select `Bitburner: Enable File Watcher` to enable auto uploading to the game

 If you run `watcher.js` in game, the game will automatically detect file changes and restart the associated scripts

+## Deugging

+For debugging bitburner on Steam you will need to enable a remote debugging port.
+This can be done by rightclicking bitburner in your Steam library and selecting properties.
+There you need to add `--remote-debugging-port=9222` [Thanks @DarkMio]